zenml-io/zenml/docs/book/getting-started/zenml-pro/zenml-cloud.md

 # ZenML SaaS

 One of the most straightforward paths to start with a deployed ZenML server is to use [ZenML Pro](https://zenml.io/pro).
-The ZenML Pro SaaS offering eliminates the need for you to dedicate time and resources to deploy and manage a ZenML server, allowing you to focus primarily on your MLOps workflows.
+The ZenML Pro offering eliminates the need for you to dedicate time and resources to deploy and manage a ZenML server, allowing you to focus primarily on your MLOps workflows.